A deeper understanding of these various factors will help you to better interpret the number you see on your meter.

 Your blood glucose can give powerful insights to help you decide when and what to eat around exercise.
-CGMs have even been banned in cycling competitions due to the potential performance advantages.
+CGMs have even been banned in cycling competitions due to their potential performance advantages.

 Even if you’re not an elite cyclist, you still want to keep your blood glucose in the normal healthy range to maximise performance.
 Overdoing carbs can cause sharp rises that lead to glucose crashes later.
 Similarly, you also want to avoid running out of glucose (known as ‘bonking’).

-Outlined below are some scenarios to show how you can optimise your workout selection and fueling to align with your goals to enable you to leverage the insights from your glucose monitor.
+Outlined below are some scenarios to show how you can optimise your workout selection and fuelling to align with your goals to enable you to leverage the insights from your glucose monitor.

 Lower Intensity Short Duration Exercise

 Low-intensity exercise is a great way to lower glucose at any time.

 One of the primary observations from many people who have tried CGMs is the importance of being active throughout the day to lower glucose.